 - Nicely breaks-in

-Converse Chuck Taylor All Star Seasonal Ox History
+Who should buy the Converse Chuck Taylor All Star Seasonal Ox

-Converse Chuck Taylor All Star Seasonal Ox Style
+Style of the Converse Chuck Taylor All Star Seasonal Ox

 Although it initially came out in a high-top silhouette, the low-top version of the Converse Chuck Taylor All Star proved to be one of the most recognizable sneakers.
 The Seasonal Ox gives this iconic shoe a fresh twist.
 The wide range of colorways that comes in the collection has the perfect amount of brightness.

 The classic silhouette makes these effortless to style.
-The hues included in the line injects a pop of color on any outfit, while those that are involved in the spectrum of whites and blues can complement outfits with loud colors.
-However, given the extremely versatile design of these sneakers, it can suit various outfits, from casual to formal.
+The hues included in the line injects a pop of color into any outfit, while those that are involved in the spectrum of whites and blues can complement outfits with loud colors.
+However, given the extremely versatile design of these sneakers, they can suit various outfits, from casual to formal.